mayankdutta/programming_basics/dynamic testing.md

 - also called glass box testing, structural testing or clear box testing.
 - use to check internal logic of code.
 - tester should have thorough knowledge of programming, language.
+- dynamic behaviour of the code to be analysed.
 - **[[Basis path testing]]**

 ![[attachments/Pasted image 20230918174832.png]]